eclipse-zenoh/zenoh-ts/README.md

    yarn build
    ```

-   The result are placed into the `zenoh-ts/dist` directory.
+   The result is placed into the `zenoh-ts/dist` directory.

    This library is currently compatible with browsers, but not with NodeJS due to websocket library limitations.